CAPS-Cloud/IoT-Platform-Migration/README.md

 [//]: <############################################################################################>
 [//]: <############################################################################################>
 ## Migration to FaaS
-We migrate the different API endpoints of the IoT Core onto OpenWhisk and Google Cloud Run (GCR).
+We migrated the different API endpoints of the IoT Core onto OpenWhisk and Google Cloud Run (GCR).

 # OpenWhisk
 All source code is present [here](./functions/OW-Functions/) and [here](./functions/OW-Functions-All/).